Is selling to corporates right for you and your business?

 Nick J Davies said “if you go into those conversations feeling that you’re inferior in some way to the decision makers, that will show.
 But that’s something that you can improve at.
 It’s not a permanent situation.”

-Jessica Fearnley agrees, “pricing based on your time[line] instead of their transformation will keep you stuck in reactive (and usually lower paid) work instead of premium, strategic partnerships.”
+Jessica Fearnley agrees, “pricing based on the amount of your time you’re spending with them, instead of their transformation, will keep you stuck in reactive (and usually lower paid) work instead of premium, strategic partnerships.”

 6. Will you find the work enjoyable and satisfying?